matthiesenj/mame-m68k-dap/README.md

 Note that a fairly **recent build of vlink is required** for outputting correct symbol files!

-How to compile/assemble, link, and otherwise manipulate the build output, for generating a MAME ROM, is beyond the scope of this document.
+How to compile/assemble, link, and otherwise manipulate the build output, in order to generate a MAME ROM, is beyond the scope of this document.

 ## Launch and attach configuration properties